Community pulls together for family of woman killed in crash

 According to the Camp Verde Marshal’s Office, Kalis was heading westbound along State Route 260 at a high speed and passed vehicles in a no-passing zone.
 She collided with two different vehicles, according to CVMO.
 Her vehicle split in two upon impact and her son was thrown out of the vehicle in his car seat.
 Kalis was pronounced dead at the scene.
 Jayden is currently being treated at Phoenix Children’s Hospital for his injuries.

+This Saturday, a car wash fundraiser will be hosted at the Wendy's in Camp Verde from 10 a.m. to 3 p.m.

-This Saturday, Ink Stain tattoo in Cottonwood will host a car show/car wash fundraiser from noon to 10 p.m.
+Ink Stain tattoo in Cottonwood will also host a car show fundraiser this Saturday from 6:00 p.m. to 10 p.m.
 The event is $10 per entry.
 Contact Martin Molina at 928-274-3191 for more information.

 On Sept.
 21, State Bar in Old Town will host a benefit concert from 5 p.m. to midnight.
 The event is all-ages at $5 donation per person.

-Note: CLARIFICATION: The locations of the car wash and car show fundraisers have been updated.